MatthewSabia1/SubPirate/memory-bank/activeContext.md

 - Optimizing re-analysis functionality in saved subreddits
 - Implementing smooth hover effects and transitions
 - Maintaining consistent data structure between frontend and database
+- Refining the subreddit analysis system's prompts to be more sophisticated in its blackhat marketing approach
+- Improving the marketing friendliness score calculation by making it more nuanced

 ## Recent Changes
 - Renamed `postingGuidelines` to `postingLimits` across the application for consistency